 Months passed before I finally devised an escape route for my protagonist.
 During those months, I gave the problem some serious and constant thought, but I didn’t let the roadblock hinder my progress.
 I worked on other pieces of the story.
 I edited, and I skipped through my timeline to record other vignettes.
 And, when the answer finally came to me, it was an epiphany that had nothing to do with me or my hero.
 It came from a character that wasn’t even present in the scene.

 One of my problems, and perhaps other writers share this weakness, too, is single-mindedness.
 I was so focused on what my protagonist Cato couldn’t do that I was completely blind to other possibilities.
 It wasn’t until I re-envisioned the same dilemma with a different character in Cato’s place that the answer finally started to take shape.
 And in the end, my realization of the solution became Cato’s:

-I gulp.
-With the failure of my last resort, my power is completely gone, leaving me helpless in my Human state.
+My power is completely gone, leaving me helpless in my human state.
 I bow my head in defeat.
 I can’t raise my arms or summon enough power for a distress call to signal my lab-family.
 I can’t shout.
 I can’t maneuver.
 Okay, think.
-Matt is Human.
+Matt is human.
 How would he get out of this situation?

 Sometimes, we just need to examine seemingly impossible problems from different angles.
 Our characters are unique and different; if one is stuck, consider how another might tackle the same problem.
 Whatever you do when you find yourself stuck in a corner with no visible escape, don’t bang your head against the table trying to force an answer.
 Let your mind wander.
 The answer will eventually come to you, probably when you’re in the shower or trying to fall asleep.